 The short answer to Where's Western is: everywhere.
-Click on a map marker below and catch a short video on some of the global initiatives Western faculty, staff, students and alumni are involved with through research, teaching and/or service.
+Click on a map marker below and catch a short video on some of the global initiatives Western faculty, staff, students and alumni are involved with through research,

 We are always looking for new video contributions to the Where’s Western collection from members of our campus community.
 To find out how you can participate select from the following Western guidelines:

 3 steps to a great 30 - 60 second Where's Western video